nor fear the seeming.

 from the perspective of the Middle Ages, I would say that the perfect languages that we’ve found have given us some magical, God-like power, which is that we can breathe life into some inanimate matter.
 Observe that hardware is analogous to the body, and software is analogous to the soul, and when you put software into a computer, this inanimate object comes to life and creates virtual worlds.

-Before you go, however, it is worth spending some time with the poets.
+On this note, it is worth spending some time with the poets before you go.
 T. S. Elliot once wrote:

 "They constantly try to escape